greenrd/topgit/README.md

 When using the quilt mode,

 	master$ tg export --quilt for-linus

-would create the following directory 'for-linus':
+would create the following directory `for-linus`:

 	for-linus/t/foo/blue.diff
 	for-linus/t/foo/red.diff
 	for-linus/t/bar/good.diff
 	for-linus/t/baz.diff
 	for-linus/series:
 		t/foo/blue.diff -p1
 		t/bar/good.diff -p1
 		t/foo/red.diff -p1
 		t/baz.diff -p1

-With '--quilt', you can also pass the '-b' parameter followed by a comma-separated explicit list of branches to export, or the '--all' parameter (which can be shortened to '-a') to export them all.
-These options are currently only supported with '--quilt'.
+With `--quilt`, you can also pass the `-b` parameter followed by a comma-separated explicit list of branches to export, or the `--all` parameter (which can be shortened to `-a`) to export them all.
+These options are currently only supported with `--quilt`.

-In '--quilt' mode the patches are named like the originating topgit branch.
+In `--quilt` mode the patches are named like the originating topgit branch.
 So usually they end up in subdirectories of the output directory.
-With the '--flatten' option the names are mangled so that they end up directly in the output dir (slashes are substituted by underscores).
-With the '--strip[=N]' option the first 'N' subdirectories (all if no 'N' is given) get stripped off.
-Names are always '--strip'ped before being '--flatten'ed.
-With the option '--numbered' (which implies '--flatten') the patch names get a number as prefix to allow getting the order without consulting the series file, which eases sending out the patches.
+With the `--flatten` option the names are mangled so that they end up directly in the output dir (slashes are substituted by underscores).
+With the `--strip[=N]` option the first N subdirectories (all if no N is given) get stripped off.
+Names are always `--strip`ped before being `--flatten`ed.
+With the option `--numbered` (which implies `--flatten`) the patch names get a number as prefix to allow getting the order without consulting the series file, which eases sending out the patches.